malfattti/garden/The Craft of Research.md

 ## Chapter 3: From Topics to Questions
 - Subject: broad area of knowledge
 - Topic: specific interest within that area.
-	- specific zpproach to a subject
+	- specific approach to a subject
 	- asking a question, the answer of which would solve a problem that my readers care abou
 	-